ready-player1/SwiftLinkedList/README.md

 list // LinkedList[1, 2, 3, 4, 5]
 ```

 When you need to add single elements to the beginning of a list, use the prepend(\_:) method.
-Add multiple elements at the same time by passing an array or a sequence of any kind to the prepend(contentsOf:) method.
+You can also add multiple elements at the same time by passing an array or a sequence of any kind to the prepend(contentsOf:) method.

 ```swift
 let list = LinkedList<Int>()